apache/incubator-xtable/website/docs/athena.md

 ---

 # Querying from Amazon Athena
-To read a Apache XTable™ synced target table (regardless of the table format) in Amazon Athena, you can create the table either by:
+To read an Apache XTable™ synced target table (regardless of the table format) in Amazon Athena, you can create the table either by:
 * Using a DDL statement as mentioned in the following AWS docs:
     * [Example](https://docs.aws.amazon.com/athena/latest/ug/querying-hudi.html#querying-hudi-in-athena-creating-hudi-tables) for Hudi